Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

 { }

-Composition of the operations in $B(n,1)$ corresponds to the gluing of the cylinders such that the point $out$ of the top cylinder is identified with the point $in$ of the bottom cylinder.
-If after the gluing there is a line from the point marked ${\bf 1}$ on the top cylinder which does not end at the point $out$ of the bottom cylinder, we will declare such a composition to be equal to zero.
+Composition of the operations in $B(n,1)$ corresponds to the gluing of the cylinders such that the point $out$ of the top cylinder is identified with the point $in$ of the bottom cylinder. \footnote{Technically we should resize vertically the glued cylinder, so that it is identified with $\Sigma=S^1\times [0,1]$.
+Alternatively we can introduce an additional parameter $h\in \R_{>0}$ and consider cylinders $\Sigma_h=S^1\times [0,h]$.
+Then the composition of the operations depicted on $\Sigma_{h_1}$ and $\Sigma_{h_2}$ amounts to the operation depicted on $\Sigma_{h_1+h_2}$.
+We adopt this convention below when speaking about the colored operad.
+In that case it makes more sense since the case $h=0$ has to be included.} If after the gluing there is a line from the point marked ${\bf 1}$ on the top cylinder which does not end at the point $out$ of the bottom cylinder, we will declare such a composition to be equal to zero.

 Let us now consider a topological colored operad $C_2^{col} = ( C_2^{col} ( n, m ) )_{n, m \ge 0}$ with two colors such that $C_2^{col} ( n, m ) \ne \emptyset$ only if $m = 0, 1$, and

 a) In the case $m = 0$ it is the little disc operad.